Depression is a complex condition that may not have an obvious cause.

 Unfortunately, the causes of depression can be difficult to pinpoint.
 Since more than one factor contributes to the onset of depression in most people, it is almost impossible to say exactly what caused depression in any one person, including yourself.

-Depression is not like the flu, where a certain virus is a cause.
-There are a lot of factors that appear to contribute to depression symptoms manifesting.
+Depression is unlike the flu, where a certain virus is a cause.
+There are a lot of factors that appear to contribute to depression symptoms.
 Sometimes, a group of factors is responsible for causing depression when they come together in a certain way.

 Many people have a genetic predisposition to depression, but even that in itself does not necessarily mean a person will become depressed.
-Other factors come into play as well, such as genetics, trauma, and current situations.
+Other factors also come into play, such as genetics, trauma, and current situations.

 There are many types of depression and here are 4 to get you started on figuring out your own so you can find the right treatment.